JeremyLoy/config/README.md

 ## Why you should use this

-* Its the cloud-native way to manage config.
+* It's the cloud-native way to manage config.
 See [12 Factor Apps](https://12factor.net/config)
 * Simple:
     * only 2 lines to configure.
 * Composeable: